 Mr. Jesse Bliss is an Assistant Profressor at the Loma Linda University School of Public Health (LLU SPH).
-He also serves as the school’s Practice Coordinator and as such, is a representative member of the ASPH Practice Council.
-Since the mid-90s, Jesse has worked in international service delivery and community development along the Pacific Rim, Central America, and Africa.
-As a faculty member in both the Department of Environmental and Occupational Health and in the Department of Global Health at LLU SPH, his commitment to culturally cognizant public health practice is evident in both his local and internationally focused activities.
+He also serves as the School’s Practice Coordinator and as such, is a representative member of the ASPH Practice Council.
+Since the mid-90s, Jesse has worked in international service delivery and community development along the Pacific Rim, Southeast Asia, Central America, and Africa.
+As a faculty member in both the Environmental Health and Health Geoinformatics Sciences and the Global Health programs at LLU SPH, his commitment to culturally cognizant public health practice is evident in both his local and internationally focused activities.

 Mr. Bliss is an expert in Emergency Public Health and Community Disaster Resilience.
 Since 2007 he has served as Director and Disaster Response Coordinator for the LLU Center for Public Health Preparedness (LLU CPHP).
 He has managed and served as PI on multiple grants and contracts including the Preparedness and Emergency Response Research Center (PERRC), the Los Angeles County Community Disaster Resilience project (LACCDR) among others.
 He has directed training and exercises in all-hazards disaster preparedness and has recruited a well-qualified team of public health education, training, and preparedness experts who continue to work closely with Federal, State, local and Tribal governments and communities to enhance their public health knowledge and practice.